-Northern Lakes College (NLC) serves more than 50 communities throughout northern Alberta.
-With

-	accessibility as a cornerstone, NLC ensures its programs and services are available online.
-The

-	college has flexible learning options for students who wish to obtain a diploma or certificate

-	without moving away from home, and students can also get hands-on trade experience in their home

-	communities at two mobile training labs.
-A dual credit program lets high school students experience

-	college programs while earning both high school and post-secondary credit.
+Northern Lakes College (NLC) serves 50-plus Northern Alberta communities, and more than half of its students are Indigenous.
+NLC supports distance and flexible learning options; students can even gain practical trade experience in their home communities at two mobile training labs.
+The dual credit program allows high school students to experience college programs while earning both high school and post-secondary credits.

-	Students can opt to live in residences at the Grouard, Slave Lake and Wabasca campuses.
-Amenities at

-	the Slave Lake location include a pool, gym, climbing wall and sports fields.
-At both the Grouard

-	and Slave Lake campuses, students can participate in outdoor activities like kayaking, snowshoeing

-	and cross-country skiing.
+NLC has residences at the Grouard, Slave Lake and Wabasca campuses.
+At Grouard and Slave Lake, students can participate in outdoor activities such as kayaking, snowshoeing and cross-country skiing.

 NLC offers a range of certificates and diplomas in academic upgrading, apprenticeship trades, business and administrative studies, health, human services, pre-employment trades, resource technology and university studies.
 The college provides degree-completion opportunities with diploma courses counting toward a bachelor of education or social work.
 The continuing education and corporate training department houses various professional accreditation and certificate programs.

 • Asset and Maintenance Management Training: This program boosts the credentials of operations and maintenance managers in asset-intensive industries.

 • Health Care Aide Employed Student Tutored Education Program (eSTEP): Non-certified health care aides receive certification and additional work experience in a clinical setting.

 • Dual Credits: High school students earn both post-secondary and high school credits.
 Programs range from addiction counselling to power engineering.

 • Diploma: $2,924-$7,668

 • Certificate: $2,470-$6,043